MarketsCovered by CalibrSports

 How is Win to Nil different from Double Chance 1X?

-They are completely different markets.
-Double Chance 1X covers Home win or Draw.
-Win to Nil requires a Home win with a clean sheet — it is more restrictive but offers higher odds.
+They are entirely different markets.
+Double Chance 1X covers either a home win or a draw — it has nothing to do with clean sheets.
+Win to Nil covers a home win combined with a clean sheet.
+Win to Nil is more restrictive and offers higher odds; Double Chance 1X is more protective and offers lower odds.

 View defensive market results